lemisr/Deforestation-monitoring/README.md

 This project explores how freely available satellite imagery and machine-learning land-cover classification can be combined into a simple, self-serve tool for monitoring vegetation and forest loss over time.

-The idea for this project grew out of my experience working with the Yorta Yorta community in Victoria, Australia — it made me want to build something that could make satellite-based environmental monitoring more accessible.
-The application itself is generic: it works on any area worldwide, and a sample dataset covering the public Yorta Yorta Country boundary is included so anyone can try it without their own data.
+The idea for this project grew out of my experience working with the Yorta Yorta community in Victoria, Australia, it made me want to build something that could make satellite-based environmental monitoring more accessible.
+The application itself is generic: it works on any area inside the boundary set in the app, and a sample dataset covering the public Yorta Yorta Country boundary is included so anyone can try it without their own data.

 The app compares two time periods (2019–2020 vs. 2024–2025) using Sentinel-2 imagery, applies a forest mask derived from Google's Dynamic World land-cover classifier to filter out cropland, and highlights areas of significant vegetation decline.
 Results can be exported as a PDF report.